Pablito2020/System-Data-MVC/documentation/ObserverPattern.md

 - Abstraction (interfaces and abstract classes)

-- Knowing how the ArrayList object works can be very handy with this pattern
+- Knowing how the ArrayList object works can be very handy with this pattern (although I programmed my implementation with arrays)

 ### 📝 Class diagram (isn't really an UML):